-The road to recovery can be difficult for many individuals and their families.
+The road to recovery from anorexia and other eating disorders can be difficult for many individuals and their families.
 Unfortunately, it may become even more difficult when insurance companies do not contract for specific services or do not honor treatment recommendations.
 If insurance is not an option, the cost of eating disorder treatment can total up to $30,000 a month as noted by the National Eating Disorder Association.
 Eating disorders have the highest mortality rate of any psychiatric disorder; yet many individuals are forced to go without treatment or have to go to a less specialized facility due to insurance barriers.

 While I can’t promise that the recommendations below will work in each varying circumstance, I’ve put together a few suggestions that have worked in the past to provide individuals with life-saving treatment when insurance becomes an obstacle.

 - Understand your benefits.
 If you have insurance, it is important to understand your plan and how you can use it to best fit your needs.
 Benefits are what your insurance plan can offer you as far as coverage.
 If your work offers both a Health Maintenance Organization (HMO) and Preferred Provider Organization (PPO) plan, talk to your human resources coordinator to figure out which plan makes sense for you.
 Often, HMO is cheaper (takes less out of your monthly check) but a PPO plan may have a broader coverage spectrum which might be beneficial if you know you’re going to be seeing private providers.
 It is also important to know that there are in-network and out – of – network benefits.
 Perhaps your treatment provider of choice doesn’t accept your in-network benefits, but would consider your out-of-network coverage.
 Again, be sure to ask these questions when speaking with your insurance contractor so that you can be the best advocate for yourself when trying to navigate treatment.